Saketha4/Metabolic-Model-of-Pseudomonas-putida-KT2440/README.md

 ### Future Work:
 Pathway Refinement: Future work will focus on refining the aromatic degradation, Fatty Acid and organic acid production pathways.
-Incorporation of Regulatory Elements: The addition of regulatory mechanisms for better simulation of metabolic control in response to environmental cues.

 References:\
 KEGG: Kyoto Encyclopedia of Genes and Genomes - Pseudomonas putida pathways.<br/>